 Picture 13: More detailed carving on the top “JIN”.

 Picture 15: The three top branches that would make up the whole top part of the tree, we’re way too thick to be bent with just wire!
 So they first had to be protected with tight applied layers of in water-soaked Raffia.
-Than 4 strings of copper wire was placed lengthwise along the part of the branch that needed to be bend.
+Then4 strings of copper wire were placed lengthwise along the part of the branch that needed to be bent.
 Then another layer of wet Raffia was applied and then some more normal wiring with thick copper wire on top of that layer.
 Now I was sure that I could bend the branches with minimal risk of harming the tree.
 It would only need great force!

 Picture 16, 17, 18: Now I could safely start, to gradually bend the very tough branches into their desired positions.
 Taking my time, piece by piece, until I could secure them with the help of some thin copper wire attached to a couple of Jins and one small screw.

 Picture 19: After a wild long night playing snooker (pool) with my Bonsai friends and only 4 hours of sleep, I started with the detail wiring of the tree.
 Trying to keep in pace with the marching band in my head!🥴

 Picture 20: Finally the real fun part of styling a tree hat arrived.
 When I am bringing all the branches into position, I am totally in the zone, I love it, it is magical to almost paint with foliage until I feel it looks good.
 Trying to create something I like and find beautiful in Bonsai, within the boundaries of what each tree has to offer to me, is always a wonderful experience.
 To do it on this stage with this valuable material Danny entrusted me with, made it even more elevating and meaningful to me!

 Picture 21: Close-up of the basic first deadwood on the back part of the tree and the branches.